shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 4. **Record and evaluate your progress** - Do it.

 #### Scheduling time for lucid dreaming
+1. **Set your alarm** - Set it 2-3 hour before your normal time
+2. **Get out of bed promptly in the morning** - Get out of bed immediately
+3. **Focus on your intentions for your lucid dreams** - A half hour before returning to sleep, focus your intentions on what you want to accomplish (e.g. where you want to go, whom you want to see, etc.).
+4. **Return to bed and practice an induction technique** - Ensure you will be undisturbed for the next few hours.
+Go to bed and practice the induction technique that works best for you.
+5. **Give yourself at least two hours to sleep** - Lucid dreaming is more likely now, so enjoy (you can even practice WILD here)

 #### Progressive relaxation
+1. **Lie down on a firm surface** - Close your eyes and relax
+2. **Attend to your breathing** - Pay attention to your breathing and allow it to deepen
+3. **Progressively tense and relax each muscle group** - Tense and then relax all the muscle groups in your body, one at a time.
+Hold it tight for five to ten seconds.
+4. **Let go of all tension** - After you have worked through all muscle groups, let them go limp.

 #### Sixty-one-point relaxation
+- (See the book for this one; it's essentially a body scan)

 ### 3. Waking Up in the Dream World
 #### Critical state-testing technique